medic/cht-core/tests/scalability/generate_brac_data/README.md

 Initially it only creates places, persons, users and reports (pregnancy, assessment and assessment follow up).
 Taking into account hierarchies.

+It also creates `../replicate-brac-docs/config.json` file to be used by the second phase script `add-docs-to-remote.js`

 Relevant factories exist in `test/factories/brac`.

 ## Requirements